loickreitmann/gang-of-four-design-patterns-in-go/README.md

-# Design Patters in Go
+# Design Patterns in Go

 **Design Patterns** are a set of 23 classic design patterns in software development, described in the book *Design Patterns: Elements of Reusable Object-Oriented Software*.
 The book was authored by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides, who are collectively known as the **Gang of Four**.
 They described these patterns as solutions to common problems in software design.
 They are divided into three categories: Creational, Structural, and Behavioral.